Preferences

 They used Hollywood’s super-suave “supervillains” to promote their stylish Jaguar F-TYPE Coup and underscore the ad’s idea that sometimes, “It’s good to be bad.”

-British actors Sir Ben Kingsley, Tom Hiddleston, and Mark Strong, all known for playing rich, silken-voiced movie rogues, were brought for acting duties.
+British actors Sir Ben Kingsley, Tom Hiddleston, and Mark Strong, all known for playing rich, silken-voiced movie rogues, were brought in for acting duties.

 As Jeff Curry, Brand Vice President, Jaguar North America, said at the time: